decidables/decidables/NOTES.md

 ## Notes

+Universal bounds and step sizes for each parameter?
+Separate Controls vs Parameters

 Create "quick take" pages for each model:

 - exploration
 - simulation
 - fitting (enter own data?)

 Ideas:

 - This would be separate from in-depth explanations
 - Provide "early" access to web components
 - Maybe even a page that demonstrates usage of components